GovernorFancyPants/desolaterunner/_posts/race-reports/2016-07-31-race-report-swedish-alpine-ultra-2016.md

 When I got to the start a lot of excited runners were already there.
 Ready to get out on the trail.
 After a group photo and some chatter runners amongst, it was time to start.
 When Roland shouted it was time to go, a small group of runners took off in a staggering pace.
 I knew I wanted to be among the firsts so I ran right behind them.
 Even if I had to quit I wanted to get a good start.
 I felt good in the beginning but I knew I couldn't keep up with this tempo for long.
 My stomach started to act up almost right away and I felt sick as soon as I thought about eating something.
 I decided right away, if I couldn't get something in my stomach before Kebnekaise I would have to quit the race.

 After a while I noticed it was only four of us left my brother Jonas, Sten, another guy and me.
 That's where I started slow down, I knew they weren't going to keep up that kind of pace, or at least I hoped so, and I thought I had gotten a bit of space to the runners behind me.
 So settled for a bit more comfortable pace but after just a kilometer or two I saw someone ahead of me it wasn't my brother nor was it Sten but I felt good catching someone.
 We ran together for a little while, chatting, but soon I felt I needed to push on.
-I didn't eant to leave to much of a gap to the front runners.
+I didn't want to leave to much of a gap to the front runners.

 ## Kebnekaise

-With a
+Halfway to Keb I meet my brother who have decided to quit the race because of a previous injury.
+I tell him I'll probably join him soon if I can't manage to eat something.
+He wishes me luck and we move on in different directions.
+I keep going and feel a little better, most likely because of the slower pace.
+When I have just a couple of kilometers left to Keb I try to eat a gel and to my suprise it goed well.

 ![Kebnekaises toppar]({{site.baseurl}}/images/IMG_0948-1.jpg)